 Designers can click on folders anywhere in Appian Designer to open them and view their contents, often inline.

 The following objects have their own folder views in Appian Designer:

 Each folder view has the same capabilities as other object grids in Appian Designer: search, sort, and filtering by object type and modified date.
 Additionally, functionality has been added specifically to improve common folder workflows:

 In addition to the items mentioned above, each folder view has its own specific functionality related to its use in Appian.
-Learn more on the document management and process model folder pages.
+Learn more on the document management page.

 Process model objects do not inherit security from process model folders.
 Only subfolders will inherit security from process model folders.

 During development, each process model will require that its own security be set.

 The following table outlines the actions that can be completed for each permission level in a process model folder's security role map:

 |Update Process Models in the Folder *||Yes||Yes||No||No|